 Wait until the pods are completely dry before taking out the seeds.
 Check pods carefully for any sign of mold, disease, or insect activity and reject those that have any indications they are not healthy.

 When pods are dry, split them open and shake the seeds into a bowl.
 Dry seed further in a single layer for up to a week.
 Then you are ready to store the seed.
 Package seed in a glass container or plastic bag.
 Remove any wrinkled or discolored seeds, as they are not viable.

 Label your containers and store the seed for up to two years in a cool, dark location that will not freeze, such as a basement or insulated garage.
 If storing for more than a few months, check bags several times in the year to ensure no mold or issues are developing.

 Moonflowers will grow very quickly, but seeds need a long growing season to develop.
 In USDA zones 6 and 7, the plant will thrive and produce flowers more quickly if sown indoors.
 In zones 8 to 9, the seed can be directly sown into garden beds outside.

-To sow indoors, prepare 2-inch pots with good potting soil 6 to 8 weeks before the date of your last frost.
+To sow indoors, prepare 2-inch (5 cm.) pots with good potting soil six to eight weeks before the date of your last frost.
 Then preparation of the seeds begins.
 Soak seeds overnight in water.
 Some gardeners swear by cutting the hard exterior of the seed a bit to help it absorb moisture and help the embryonic plant escape the shell.
 This is probably not necessary, but you can try it if you wish.

-Sow seed ½ inch below the soil surface and tamp in.
-Keep pots evenly moist in a well-lit area that is at least 65 degrees Fahrenheit (18 C.).
-Most seed should germinate in 3 to 4 days.
+Sow seed ½ inch (1 cm.) below the soil surface and tamp in.
+Keep pots evenly moist in a well-lit area that is at least 65 degrees F. (18 C.).
+Most seed should germinate in three to four days.